• Skip to primary navigation

 slow cooker lasagna soup

 This Slow Cooker Lasagna Soup is everything you love about classic lasagna, thick noodles, rich tomato sauce and savory beef.
-A mixture of cheeses creates the perfect creamy blend to balance out the rich tomato flavor.
-This soup comes together quickly and is simmered in the slow cooker for a rich flavor.
-It's hearty and perfect for a balanced meal on a busy weeknight.
+A mixture of cheeses creates the perfect creamy blend to balance out the rich tomato flavor in a matter of minutes of active time.

 • Classic lasagna flavor with minimal prep, since the slow cooker builds rich flavor over several hours while you do other things.